-Waters Matters to consider All proposed lease Native Title Act 1994 (Cth) areas on public water lands Consult with NTSCORP and the claimant group for an area or the Registered Native Title Body Corporate (RNTBC) for the area in which the proposed lease area is located (if any) about the potential granting of the lease, as per the future act provisions in the Native Title Act 1993.
-Any feedback from NTSCORP/RNTBC/claimant group will be considered by NSW DPI before proceeding with a competitive process.
+Waters Matters to consider All proposed lease areas on public water lands Native Title Act 1994 (Cth) Consult with NTSCORP and, if there has been a determination of native title, the claimant group for an area, or the Registered Native Title Body Corporate (RNTBC) for the area in which the proposed lease area is located (if any) about the potential granting of the lease, as per the future act provisions in the Native Title Act 1993.
+Any feedback from NTSCORP, RNTBC and/or the claimant group will be considered by DPIRD before proceeding with a competitive process.
 Note: The department must allow the NTSCORP, RNTBC and/or claimant group a minimum of 28 days to respond.
 Sections 86, 90, National Parks and Wildlife Act 1974 (NPW Act) Consult with National Parks and Wildlife Service (NPWS) on whether aquaculture activities at the proposed site may harm an Aboriginal object or a declared Aboriginal place, which may require an Aboriginal heritage impact permit.
 Part 7 (s 205), Part 7A, FM Act Part 2, Biodiversity Conservation Act 2016 (BC Act) Consider the presence of any mangroves, seagrasses, attached marine or estuarine microalgae or saltmarsh (s 205 of the Act, cl 228 of the Fisheries Management (General) Regulation 2019), oyster reefs or threatened species that may be within adjoining the proposed lease area.
 Consider the potential impacts on marine vegetation and threatened species on nearly land.
-Public water land in a Priority Oyster Part 5, Division 5.1, Environmental Planning and Assessment Act 1979 (EP&A Act) Aquaculture Area (POAA) (or less than 0.1 ha of the proposed Consider the POAA criteria outlined in OISAS (table 5) in relation to the proposed lease area. lease site is outside POAA) Note: NSW Oyster Industry Sustainable Aquaculture Strategy, August 2021, published in NSW Government Gazette No. 544, Friday 22 October 2021 (https://gazette.legislation.nsw.gov.au/so/download.w3p?id=Gazette_2021_2 021-544.pdf) (OISAS) is the relevant development plan for oyster aquaculture (s 143, FM Act).
+Public water land in a priority oyster Part 5, Division 5.1, Environmental Planning and Assessment Act 1979 (EP&A Act) aquaculture area (POAA) (or less than 0.1 ha of the proposed lease is outside POAA) Consider the POAA criteria outlined in OISAS (table 5) in relation to the proposed lease area.
+Note: NSW Oyster Industry Sustainable Aquaculture Strategy, August 2021, published in NSW Government Gazette No. 544, Friday 22 October 2021 (https://gazette.legislation.nsw.gov.au/so/download.w3p?id=Gazette 2021_2021-544.pdf) (OISAS) is the relevant development plan for oyster aquaculture (s 143, FM Act).